Tim-Otte/calorie-counter/README.md

 ## Localization
 Supports multiple languages.
 To add more, modify the ARB files in `lib/src/localization/`.

+Currently supporting:
+- English
+- German

 ## Contributing
 Contributions are welcome.
 Please fork the repository and create a pull request.

+## Acknowledgements
+This app uses the [OpenFoodFacts](https://world.openfoodfacts.org/) food database to provide detailed nutritional information.
+I am very grateful for their service and the valuable data they provide.